boltdb/bolt/README.md

 several unsafe actions such as direct writes and append writes for the sake of performance.
 Bolt opts to disallow actions which can leave the database in a corrupted state.
 The only exception to this in Bolt is `DB.NoSync`.

+There are also a few differences in API.
+LMDB requires a maximum mmap size when opening an `mdb_env` whereas Bolt will handle incremental mmap resizing automatically.
+LMDB overloads the getter and setter functions with multiple flags whereas Bolt splits these specialized cases into their own functions.

 ## Caveats & Limitations